rohan-paul/material-ui-table-with-node-mongodb-running-in-GCP-also-the-source-code-for-GCP-Blog/README.md

 Then, start mongodb service with `sudo service mongod start` and then finally run the following command from inside the `server` directory.

-- `npm run dev`
+`npm run dev`

 This will start both the client (port 3000) and server (port 5000) and launch the site in port 3000.

-Then navigate to one of the below.
+### Other Commands

 #### `npm test`

 Launches the test runner in the interactive watch mode.<br>

-## Could NOT deploy to Heroku - details below and All Trials were made in the other duplicate directory (material-ui-table-with-node-mongodb-duplicate-FOR-FAILED-HEROKU-TRIALS), where everything is exact same, only the directory structure is DIFFERENT.
-Meaning, there, I dont have a separate `server` directory to hold all the server code. ( Have kept the file-tree structure just the same, as my Dev-Book code, which is also a MERN stack app, and successfully deployed in Heroku )
+## Could NOT deploy to Heroku - details below for my personal record for future reference

+#### All Trials for Heroku deployment I made are in the other duplicate directory (material-ui-table-with-node-mongodb-duplicate-FOR-FAILED-HEROKU-TRIALS), where everything is exact same, only the directory structure is DIFFERENT.
+Meaning, there, I dont have a separate `server` directory to hold all the server code.
+Ther `server` files and folder are in the project root itself. ( Have kept the file-tree structure just the same, as Heroku requires a package.json at the root of the project, and so I kept the file structure in that fashion and to exactly replicate my other repo Dev-Book which was successfully deployed in Heroku and which is also a MERN stack app)

 Main failure reason and Errors I got in the Terminal -